borkdude/boot-bundle/README.md

 in your `build.boot` file.

-Note that validation only happens when using `read-from-file`, so when doing something else, you may want to do it like this:
+Note that validation only happens when using `read-from-file`, so when doing something else, you may want to validate yourself:

 ```clojure
 (swap! boot-bundle/bundle-map
        #(boot-bundle/validate-bundle
          (assoc % :schema '[prismatic/schema "1.1.3"])))
 ```

-in

 ## Funding